yashmahalwal/nirikshak/docs/Init.md

 2. **resources** is an array of all the resources in your application.
 3. **app** is the path to your server implementation.

 You should save this file in the project root (or wherever the working directory is) under the name of `nirikshak.json`.
-To know more about configuration, read the [API reference](../packages/cli/docs/Configuration.md)
+To know more about configuration, read the [configuration reference](../packages/cli/docs/Configuration.md)

 ## 2. Run initialisation command

 Run the initialisation command.
 That will create the directory structure necessary for Nirikshak.
-To know what files are created, read the API reference.
+To know what files are created, read the [initialisation reference](../packages/cli/docs/Initialisation.md).

 ```shell
 npx nirikshak init